zappo2/digital-art-with-matlab/may4th/README.md

 # May 4th

-Create a doodle for May 4th, Star Wars day
+Create a doodle for May 4th

 - may4th.m - A doodle for May 4th
 - may4thanimation.m - Animate the doodle